Ne0n09/cloudflared-remotefalcon/README.md

 6. Save tunnel
 7. Select Docker under choose your environment
 8. Copy the whole 'docker run cloudflare' command and paste it into a notepad.
 9. Ensure you have the whole token.
 We will need it later in the configuration script.
+You do not need to run the docker command.
 10. Click Next

 First public hostname